facebook/prophet/README.md

 Make sure compilers (gcc, g++, build-essential) and Python development tools (python-dev, python3-dev) are installed.
 In Red Hat systems, install the packages gcc64 and gcc64-c++.
 If you are using a VM, be aware that you will need at least 4GB of memory to install fbprophet, and at least 2GB of memory to use fbprophet.

 ## Changelog

+### Version 0.6 (2020.03.03)

+- Fix bugs related to upstream changes in `holidays` and `pandas` packages.
+- Compile model during first use, not during install (to comply with CRAN policy)
+- `cmdstanpy` backend now available in Python

 ### Version 0.5 (2019.05.14)